powerloom/submission-sequencer-event-collector/README.md

 ## On-Chain Updates via Relayer

 The Event Collector facilitates updates to the Protocol State Contract by sending critical data through the relayer.
 These updates ensure that the protocol's on-chain state remains consistent and synchronized:

-### Batch Processing Updates
-- **Batch Size:** Real-time updates on batch sizes for each data market and epoch combination are sent via the relayer to the Protocol State Contract.

 ### Reward Management
 - **Intraday Updates:** Periodic updates containing slotIDs and eligible submission counts are transmitted to the Protocol State Contract via the relayer throughout the day.